King's College London: Museums, galleries and collections

 King's operates two museums: the Gordon Museum of Pathology and the Museum of Life Sciences, neither of which are open to the public.
 The Gordon Museum collection dates back to the opening of the medical school at Guy's Hospital in 1826; the current museum was opened by the hospital in 1905.
 The Gordon Museum says it is the largest medical museum in the United Kingdom, with a collection of approximately 8,000 pathological specimens, artefacts, models and paintings, including Astley Cooper's specimens and Sir Joseph Lister's antiseptic spray.
 The Museum of Life Sciences was founded in 2009 adjacent to the Gordon Museum, and holds historic biological and pharmaceutical collections from the colleges that are now part of King's College London.

 Between 1843 and 1927, the King George III Museum was a museum within King's College London which housed the collections of scientific instruments of George III and eminent nineteenth-century scientists (including Sir Charles Wheatstone and Charles Babbage).
 Due to space constraints, much of the museum's collections were transferred on loan to the Science Museum in London or kept in King's College London Archives.

 The Anatomy Museum was a museum situated on the 6th floor of the King's Building at the Strand Campus.
 The Anatomy Theatre was built next door to the museum in 1927, where anatomical dissections and demonstrations took place.
 The Anatomy Museum's collection includes casts of injuries, leather models, skins of animals from Western Australia donated to the museum in 1846, and casts of heads of John Bishop and Thomas Williams, the murderers in the Italian Boy's murder in 1831.
 The last dissection in the Anatomy Theatre was performed in 1997.
 The Anatomy Theatre and Museum was renovated and refurbished in 2009, and is now a facility for teaching, research and performance at King's.

 Science Gallery London is a public science centre on the Guy's Campus.
 Admission to exhibitions and events at the centre is free of charge.
+It opened in 2018 and will close at the end of July 2026.